- Weight Loss Motivation for How to Lose 100 Pounds

 Then you can use that feedback to create positive changes in your life.
 This is an excellent way to get past a plateau and truly see just how active you are every day.

-Do you use a Fitbit or other fitness tracker?
+Do you use a Fitbit, an Apple Watch, or some other tracker?
 Which one and how has it helped you?
 Share in the comments below.

 More Fitness Tips